A step-by-step DIY tutorial on how to make metal farmhouse style shelf brackets with a lip from a flat steel bar.

-SIDE NOTE: Again you will need to have some way to bend the metal.
+SIDE NOTE: Again, you will need a way to bend the metal.
 You can use a vise (heavy-duty clamps) or make a metal brake using this tutorial.

 STEP 1: BENDING FLAT METAL TO CREATE BRACKETS

-In hopes to make this process even easier, I am going to break down each bend plus I have created a video sharing how to bend these farmhouse brackets.
+I am going to break down each bend but to make it even easier, I have a video showing how to bend these farmhouse brackets.

-TIP: You will want to wipe the metal clean to remove the black stuff that can get all over your hands.
+TIP: Before you begin, wipe the metal clean to remove the black stuff that can get all over your hands.

 THE FIRST BEND:

 The very first bend will be the lip of the top shelf.
 Mark the end of the flat bar, 1″ from the edge.
-Then place the bar inside the metal brake, make sure the top plate of the brake is at the marked line.
+Then, place the bar inside the metal brake, making sure the top plate of the brake is at the marked line.

-Tighten the bolts on the brake using a wrench and use a square to make sure the metal bar is square in the brake, this will give you a straight bend.
+Using a wrench, tighten the bolts on the brake.
+Also, use a square to make sure the metal bar is square in the brake; this will give you a straight bend.